 After this, the veterinarian will begin to examine your kitten.
 He or she will begin by asking a variety of questions.
 These may include:

 The veterinarian may then talk to you about behavior, training and feeding.
 The doctor will be glad to answer your questions if you have any and tell you what to expect as your kitten ages grows.
 If your kitten is a purebred, there may be things you will need to know about the breed.
 The veterinarian will also discuss spaying or neutering your kitten and let you know when it should be done.

 The Physical Exam

 After talking about your kitten, the exam will begin.
-The veterinarian will check the following: The kitten's eyes, ears and teeth to look for any abnormalities
+The veterinarian will check the following:

 The veterinarian will check everything to make sure your kitten is normal and healthy.